jonnonz1/nz-statute-book/acts/public/1998/land-transport-act-1998.md

     (i) the applicant is a fit and proper person to operate a goods service under a licence to carry the applicant's own goods, if specified conditions are imposed; and
     (ii) the grant of such a licence is not contrary to the public interest.

-### 30N Transfer, assignment, or lease of transport service licence prohibited
+### 30N Transfer of transport service licence prohibited
-(1) A transport service licence may not be transferred, leased, or assigned to any person.
+(1) A transport service licence must not be transferred to any person.
 (2) Nothing in subsection (1) prevents the carrying on of a transport service under a transport service licence that was previously held by a deceased person or a person permanently mentally incapacitated, for a period not exceeding 6 months following the death or incapacitation of the person,—
   (a) by the personal representative of the deceased or incapacitated person; or (b) by any other person under an arrangement with the personal representative.
+(3) In this section, transfer includes to assign, lease, sell, exchange, grant, loan, or confer, whether on a temporary or permanent basis.

 ### 30O Term of transport service licence
 (1) A transport service licence takes effect on the day it is granted and continues in force until it is—